Class diagrams β

 Classes β

 More convenient than defining the style every time is to define a class of styles and attach this class to the nodes that should have a different look.
-This is done by predefining classes in css styles that can be applied from the graph definition using the cssClass

 <style>

-.styleClass > rect {
+.styleClass > * > g {

 fill: #ff0000;